akpw/Obj-C-FusionTables/README.md

 [Google Fusion Tables](http://www.google.com/drive/apps.html#fusiontables) is a powerful combination of a big web store and variety of ways to access and visualize the data.
 While still marked as 'experimental', it has reached its maturity with [Fusion Tables API v2.0](https://developers.google.com/fusiontables/) and offers developers clean & easy ways to enrich their apps across variety of development platforms.

-One potential obstacle for using Fusion Tables in iOS apps is that there is no official, dedicated Google API Objective-C API.
-While the existing Google libraries such as [gtm-oauth2](https://code.google.com/p/gtm-oauth2/) and [gtm-http-fetcher](https://code.google.com/p/gtm-http-fetcher/) are well-written and can provide a solid foundation, being general and a bit lower-level they could also put a lot of extra weight on developers' shoulders.
+One potential obstacle for using Fusion Tables in iOS apps is that there is no official, dedicated Objective-C API.

-Obj-C-FusionTables is an easy and ready-to-use solution for integrating Fusion Tables into iOS apps, built entirely on top of the gtm-oauth2 and gtm-http-fetcher libraries.
+Obj-C-FusionTables is an easy and ready-to-use solution for integrating Fusion Tables into iOS apps, built entirely on top of the Google gtm-oauth2 and gtm-http-fetcher libraries.

 # Installation
 ##CocoaPods